-I will still be able to shrink this budget but I want to be absolutely sure that I have a large amount of data and the acquisition cost is already low.
+I will still be able to shrink this budget but I want to be sure that I have a large amount of data and the acquisition cost is already low.

 The launch is therefore carried out with this configuration, but provides disappointing results:

 In the absence of conversion, we must understand what is happening, so we will apply our checklist:

 - Yes, we saw it in the previous screenshot.

 2) Do we have spaces that absorb all the volume and are not efficient?

 - By studying the following screenshot we realize that, even if some spaces diffuse more than others, the sampling is quite correct: